Help us improve your experience.

 The Task Scheduler page appears.

-The Create New Task page (wizard) appears.
+The Add Task page (wizard) appears.

 3. Configure the fields in each step of the wizard according to the guidelines provided in Table 1.